ShizukaDonaghue/atomic-quiz/README.md

 <img src="docs/error-page-image.png" width="80%">

 ### Features Left to Implement
- The website currently contains a set of 8 questions.
-It will benefit by having additional sets of questions for different difficulty levels that the user can choose from.
+ * The website currently contains a set of 8 questions.
+It would benefit from having additional sets of questions for different difficulty levels that the user can choose from.
 The current set of questions will be categorised as "Easy" and as the user improve their knowledge, they can progress to a "Medium" or "Hard" set of questions to further improve their knowledge of atoms.
+This will be a nice addition in the future.
-This will be a nice feature to be added in the future.
+* The website would also benefit from having a high score ranking to encourage the user to play more.
+It will contain the names of the top 5 scorers and their scores.
+This will be another feature to be added in the future.

 ## Technologies Used
 ### Languages